-The Commissioner has one building which was originally acquired under a finance lease under IAS17.
+The Commissioner has one building and one equipment asset which was originally acquired under a finance lease under IAS17.
 No other assets have been identified as being acquired under finance leases.
-This operational building is carried as property, plant and equipment in the Balance Sheet and is subject to depreciation in accordance with its class of asset.
+These operational assets are carried as property, plant and equipment in the Balance Sheet and are subject to depreciation in accordance with their class of asset.

 A premium was paid when a 999-year lease for the building commenced in March 2001 and a peppercorn rent is payable for the remainder of the lease term.
 The minimum lease payment is not recognised as a long-term liability in the Commissioner's accounts due to its immateriality.
 The annual lease payment is recognised as a revenue expense.
-The net book value of the property at 31 March 2020 was £4.199m (£4.301m at 31 March 2019).
+The net book value of the property at 31 March 2021 was £4.096m (£4.199m at 31 March 2020).